MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 Application Insights, a feature of [Azure Monitor](/azure/azure-monitor/overview), can be used for automatic collection and transmission of data for later analysis of applications in large-scale distributed systems.
 This instrumentation monitors your application and directs the telemetry data to an [Azure Application Insights resource](/azure/azure-monitor/app/app-insights-overview) using a unique GUID that's referred to as an 'Instrumentation Key'.

 By using a [Java in-process agent](/azure/azure-monitor/app/java-in-process-agent), you can enable monitoring of your applications without any code changes.
 Also, you'll need to add the [azure-core-tracing-opentelemetry](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java) dependency to your project.
-Once this is done, you can use the Application Insights dashboard to instrument requests, collect performance counters, diagnose performance issues and exceptions, and write code to track what users do with within an application.
+After you complete this task, you can use the Application Insights dashboard to instrument requests, collect performance counters, diagnose performance issues and exceptions, and write code to track what users do with within an application.

 ## Next steps